WonderTools/Eagle.Documentation/README.md

 This is a web application.
 This lets the user know about all the tests that are available in the eco system.
 It also has a mechanism of scheduling a single test or a collection of tests organized as test suite.

 ### Eagle Node
+A Eagle node is test/monitoring code deployed to provide insights about a small aspect of the system.
+The eagle node could be deployed as a web service or a serverless function  (AWS lambda or Azure Function, etc).
+Or it could be part of your productive service as well.